ArionMiles/ArionMiles.github.io/content/posts/lambda.md

 ```
 Run the above command from the project root (where you have `template.yaml`) and follow the instructions.
 This will create a CloudFormation stack containing the function, permissions, relevant roles, and the layers.
 You can view it from the [Lambda Console](https://console.aws.amazon.com/lambda/) and if you wish to delete everything related to the lambda application, you can do so from [CloudFormation console](https://console.aws.amazon.com/cloudformation/).

-Go to Lambda > Applications > Select your "rig" application (whatever you named the app during `sam deploy`)
+Go to Lambda > Applications > Select your "rig" application (whatever you named the app during `sam deploy`).

-{{< video webm="/videos/rig_demo.webm" >}}

 Scroll to the bottom, under resources, select your Function.
 When the console opens, create a simple test (use the default test template provided) and test the function.

+If you find this confusing, follow this small video snippet I made.
+{{< video webm="/videos/rig_demo.webm" >}}

-You'll see this output:
+Once you run the test, you'll see this output:
 ```
 {
   "identity": "/opt/bin/rig: line 9: /opt/bin/./linker-2d196bc8632e500316fa0e0c3e8f40d0e7da853ae940805080b3492ce03b7b51: No such file or directory"